 Although error code 0x80070426 usually refers to a non-genuine copy of Windows, in this instance, the error is indicating that MSE is not functioning correctly.
 When error 0x80070426 occurs, it leaves your computer entirely vulnerable; both Windows Defender fails to start up and MSE ceases to work properly.

 The solution to this problem is to simply uninstall Microsoft Security Essentials, allowing Windows Defender to do its job and protect your computer.

 The following are all of the steps you need to follow in order to fix error 0x80070426.

-This should stop the Service, but it will start automatically after the computer reboots.
-While it is stopped; you can uninstall Essentials.
-Normally in such cases, you cannot uninstall Microsoft Security Essentials because Windows Defender is programmed to block the installation AND un-installation of Microsoft Security Essentials.
+This should stop the service, but it will start automatically after the computer reboots.
+While it is stopped, you can uninstall Essentials.
+Normally in such cases, you cannot uninstall Microsoft Security Essentials because Windows Defender is programmed to block both the installation and uninstallation of Microsoft Security Essentials.

 However, you should be able to uninstall Microsoft Security Essentials as though it were any other program now since the Windows Defender has been temporarily disabled.

 To uninstall it, go to Control Panel -> Programs & Features -> Uninstall a Program, or hold the Windows Key and press R. Type “appwiz.cpl” and click OK, locate Microsoft Essentials, and uninstall it.
 Then, restart your computer.

 After the reboot and removal of Essentials, proceed to ‘Settings -> Update & Security’.
 Choose ‘Windows Defender’ and ensure that Real-time protection is switched on.

 Now go back to Task Manager -> Services tab and make sure that the Defender service is running.